Extremadura 18 – 26 March 2025

 Wild Central Spain

-March 2025 is fully booked
+Both March 2025 and March 2026 are fully booked

 Extremadura is one of the few remaining truly wild areas of Spain and, indeed, Europe.
 The region is renowned for its amazing variety of birds of prey, especially in Monfragüe National Park, and special species such as the bustards and larks to be found on the rolling plains of the Spanish steppes.